David Hesser: 1904 St. Louis Olympics

-At the 1904 Olympics, Hesser was sponsored by the New York Athletic Club, and was a member of the NYAC Olympic water polo team that won the gold medal in the event.
+At the 1904 Olympics, Hesser was sponsored by the New York Athletic Club (NYAC), and was a member of the NYAC Olympic water polo team that won the gold medal in the event.
 He was also a member of the NYAC Olympic relay team in the men's 4x50-yard freestyle relay which finished fourth in the event final.
+He was entered to compete in the 50 and 100-meter freestyle swimming events, but did not participate.